Skip to main content

 Project context

 By default, praisonai run walks up from the current directory to your git root and prepends any AGENTS.md / CLAUDE.md / agents.md / .agents/AGENTS.md it finds to the agent’s system prompt, layered on top of ~/.praisonai/AGENTS.md.
-Pass --no-context (or set PRAISON_NO_CONTEXT=true) to disable.
+In a monorepo it also attaches a nested packages/foo/AGENTS.md the first time the agent touches a file under packages/foo/ (parity with chat, wired in PR #3552).
+Pass --no-context (or set PRAISON_NO_CONTEXT=true) to disable the up-front walk-up, or --no-rules (or PRAISON_NO_RULES=true) to disable both.
 See Context Files for details.

 First-run Credential Check

-See Auth and First-run Onboarding for the full behaviour matrix and CI examples.
+See Auth, First-run Onboarding, and Keyless Local-First Run for the full behaviour matrix and CI examples.

 Session Continuity